Academic Services & Procedures

 Part-time Undergraduate Students

-January graduates and May candidates for graduation honor are identified at the conclusion of the January intersession semester preceding graduation.
-Students who have earned a minimum of 45 credits toward their graduation requirements in residence at Western Connecticut State University with a cumulative earned GPA of at least 3.5 are considered to be Graduation Honors candidates eligible for recognition at the May Commencement.
+December graduates are identified after that term and May candidates are considered at the conclusion of the January intersession semester preceding graduation.
+Students who have earned a minimum of 30 credits toward their graduation requirements in residence at Western Connecticut State University with a cumulative earned GPA of at least 3.5 are considered to be Graduation Honors candidates eligible for recognition at the May Commencement.
 Candidacy for May Graduation Honors does not guarantee the award of Graduation Honors upon completion of degree requirements.

-Graduation honors, which appear on the transcript and on an honors certificate, will be awarded only to students who complete their graduation requirements with a minimum of 45 credits in residence at Western Connecticut State University andwho have a cumulative earned grade point average of at least 3.5.
+Graduation honors, which appear on the transcript and on an honors certificate, will be awarded only to students who complete their graduation requirements with a minimum of 30 credits in residence at Western Connecticut State University and who have a cumulative earned grade point average of at least 3.5.
 The residency requirement for honors may not be waived.
-Students with questions regarding academic honors should consult the Academic Dean of their major.
+Students with questions regarding academic honors should consult the academic dean of their major.

 The probationary period will commence the semester following the one for which the letter of probation was issued.
 The dean will review the student’s activities during the period of probation.